Gigaspaces/maven-xap-plugin/src/main/resources/pu-templates/event-processing/readme.txt

   Packaging the application can be done using "mvn package" (note, by default, it also runs the tests, in order to disable it, use -DskipTests).
 The packaging process jars up the common module.
-The feeder, processor and mirror modules packaging process creates a "processing unit structure" directory within the target directory called [app-name]-[module].
+The feeder and processor modules packaging process creates a "processing unit structure" directory within the target directory called [app-name]-[module].
 It also creates a jar from the mentioned directory called [app-name]-[module].jar.

-  In order to simply run the mirror, processor and feeder (after compiling), "mvn xap:run" can be used.
+  In order to simply run the processor and feeder (after compiling), "mvn xap:run" can be used.
-This will run a single instance of each of the mirror, processor and feeder modules within the same JVM using the compilation level classpath (no need for packaging).
+This will run a single instance of each of the processor and feeder modules within the same JVM using the compilation level classpath (no need for packaging).
 A specific module can also be executed by itself, which in this case, executing more than one instance of the processing unit can be done.
 For example, running the processor